getredash/website/src/pages/kb/user-guide/integrations-and-api/api.md

 `/api/queries/<id>/results`

++ GET: Get a cached result for this query ID.
+    - Only works for non parameterized queries.
+If you attempt to GET results for a parameterized query you'll receive the error: `no cached result found for this query`.
+See POST instructions for this endpoint to get results for parameterized queries.

 + POST: Initiates a new query execution or returns a cached result.
     - The API prefers to return a cached result.
 If a cached result is not available then a new execution job begins and the job object is returned.
 To bypass a stale cache, include a `max_age` key which is an integer number of seconds.
 If the cached result is older than `max_age`, the cache is ignored and a new execution begins.
 If you set `max_age` to `0` this guarantees a new execution.
     - If passing parameters, they must be included in the JSON request body as a `parameters` object.

 {% callout info %}